DiviyamPathak/Recipesbynutrition/README.md

 # Recipesbynutrition
-Basic html js website to search recipes by nutrition
+Basic html js website to search dishes by nutrition